bengisuandic/tvitr/README.md

 # tvitr
-An introduction to backend.
-Local database used
+An introduction to fullstack development